moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/iteration-0/_index.md

 ## Prepare Support for Issues and Escalations

-To better support our engagement, we can proactively prepare Support by providing key project information in advance.
-This process allows us to pre-populate any support tickets that the customer opens during our engagement with relevant details.
-During the engagement, product issues, bugs, or unexpected functionality may arise.
-Additionally, there could be corruption or environment issues on the customer’s side that require involvement from Support or Product teams.
-By ensuring that relevant data is readily available, we can facilitate smoother and quicker collaboration when issues arise.
-While this is critical for any infrastructure related project like implementation, it's likely useful for any engagement in the event a support issue arises.
+To better support our engagement, we can proactively prepare the Support team by providing key project information in advance.
+This process enables us to pre-populate support tickets with relevant details when a customer opens them during the engagement.
+Throughout the engagement, product issues, bugs, or unexpected functionality may occur.
+Additionally, there could be corruption or environment issues on the customer’s side that were not initially scoped into the engagement, requiring involvement from Support or Product teams.
+By ensuring that pertinent data is readily available, we can streamline collaboration and resolve issues more efficiently as they arise.
+While this process is critical for any infrastructure-related project, such as implementations, it can also be valuable for other engagements where support issues may occur.

 ### Getting Access to ZenDesk Ticket System